SchedMD/slurm/README.rst

 The top-level distribution directory contains this README as well as other high-level documentation files, and the scripts used to configure and build Slurm (see INSTALL).
-Subdirectories contain the source-code for Slurm as well as a DejaGNU test suite and further documentation.
+Subdirectories contain the source-code for Slurm as well as a test suite and further documentation.
 A quick description of the subdirectories of the Slurm distribution follows:

   src/        [ Slurm source ]